CodeBullet-Community/BulletBot/README.md

 # BulletBot

-This is a general-purpose Discord bot that originated from a webhook problem in the [Code Bullet and Co](https://discord.gg/4dsf8ZY) server.
+This is a general-purpose Discord bot that originated from a webhook problem in the [Code Bullet and Co](https://discord.gg/3wTEZkh) server.
 During the prelaunch development time, the main creator [Codec](https://github.com/Jet132) decided to extend this project to replacing every bot in the server.
 Until now, I only replaced one entire bot but also some functions from other bots.

+## Our Discord server

+As this is Discord bot all contributors are on Discord.
+We have a server only for the bot, which you can join here:

+<iframe src="https://discordapp.com/widget?id=630139225869647913&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0"></iframe>

 ## Getting Started